HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-history-of-metastatic-cancer-intro.md

 ### Usage
 This profile supports recording of patient history of metastatic cancer, as determined by provider collection of patient history through face to face interactions or through a survey instrument.
+A patient-reported [SecondaryCancerCondition] with a clinical status of 'remission' could be used to record a patient's history of metastatic cancer in more detail.
 Metastatic cancer diagnosed as part of care within the current setting should be recorded using [SecondaryCancerCondition].

 To query for a history of metastatic cancer implementers should look for instances of this profile, as well as instances of [SecondaryCancerCondition] withi appropriate status values.